feelinglovelynow/ace-graph-database/README.md

     // a is the actor b/c schema.nodes.Actor has the ForwardRelationshipProp (Actor.actsIn)
     // b is the movie b/c schema.nodes.Movie has the ReverseRelationshipProp (Movie.actors)
-    // the order of a and b matters when a relationship has a ForwardRelationshipProp and a ReverseRelationshipProp
-    // b/c a is one perspective on the relationship and b is the other perspective on the relationship { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Keanu', b: '_:Matrix', _salary: 9001 } },
+    { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Keanu', b: '_:Matrix', _salary: 9001 } },
     { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Carrie', b: '_:Matrix', _salary: 420 } },
     { id: 'AddRelationshipToGraph', relationship: 'actsInMovie', props: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },